cayhorstmann/codecheck2/build-instructions.md

 ```
 ./google-cloud-sdk/install.sh
 ```
-To initialize the gcloud CLI, run gcloud init
+To initialize the gcloud CLI, run `gcloud init`
 ```
 ./google-cloud-sdk/bin/gcloud init
 ```
-Install AWS CLI for linux or [follow the instruction for your environment](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+Install the AWS CLI for Linux or [follow the instruction for your environment](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 Open a terminal and download the AWS CLI installation file